brianblakely/slapstick-english-translation/notes.md

 Hiragana mode is re-enabled with `D5`.

 ## Name of Speaker
-`E0XX` - Where "XX" corresponds to the speaker's name.
+`E0XX` - Pointers, where "XX" corresponds to the speaker's name.

-Names stored somewhere around `0006F3C0`.
+Names themselves stored at `0006F350`.
+End byte is `CC`.

 ## Formatting
 * `C0` - Dialog end